 ART 3151 (1-1-0) Visual Art for Teaching

 A course that gives a more in-depth learning experience to prospective art teachers.
-This course emphasizes the Texas Essential Knowledge and Skills and National Visual Art standards.
-Fall, Spring.
+This course emphasizes the Texas Essential Knowledge and Skills and National Visual Art Standards.
+Periodically.

 ART 3173 (1-1-0) Art Practicum